 Anticipate automation by creating new roles where technology complements human work rather than simply replacing it.
 Rather than displace jobs, these new tools should pioneer a way to engage individuals and push collaboration with technology further.

 Dream big.
 Create portfolios of potential ideas for the future state of your customer journey.
 This should allow your company to create and evaluate business hypotheses for new technologies and test them via customer research.

 5. Competing priorities

 When it comes to taking digital transformation steps, every department could benefit.
 You can only pursue so many initiatives at once without spreading your resources and focus too thin.
-The challenge is choosing which ones to bring to live.
-Remember, digital transformation is marathon, not a sprint.
+The challenge is choosing which ones to bring to life.
+Remember, digital transformation is a marathon, not a sprint.